EducationShinyAppTeam/Data_Visualization/docs/README.md

 # APP_DESCRIPTION

-The goal of this app is to let users familiar with graphing codes.
+The goal of the app is to provide users with a comprehensive introduction to data visualization, covering both basic and advanced techniques using ggplot, Rplot, and other tools.